Bambam Deli + Discoteca - CLOSED

-Stop by for peanut butter bagels, bottles of house-made hot sauce and (soon) after-work cocktails on Fridays.
+Stop by this solar-powered cafe for vegan treats, peanut butter bagels, bottles of house-made hot sauce and (soon) after-work cocktails on Fridays.

-Tucked away deep in Cheltenham's bustling industrial area, Bambam Eatery is a light-filled, family-run cafe boasting a mostly vegan menu that changes almost daily.
+Tucked away deep in Cheltenham's bustling industrial area, Bambam Deli is a light-filled, family-run cafe boasting a mostly vegan menu that changes almost daily.

 The oft-rotating menu is thanks to the super-fresh produce on the menu, which is sourced by Bambam owner Evan Georgopoulos and his father Angelo from Moorabbin Wholesale Farmers Fresh Market in the morning before the cafe opens.